Jaylen412/LocalLens/README.md

 ![Screenshot](/static/swagger-logs.png)

 ```
-* You should see logs of the request on your VSCODE terminal & Swagger
+* You should see logs of the request on your VSCODE terminal.
+Swagger can be used to test endpoint.

 ```